 - 1. Place rack on the rack supports in oven. - 2.
 Tilt the front end of the rack up slightly. - 3.
-Slide rack back until it clears the lock-stop position. - 4.
-Lower front of rack and slide rack straight back into oven. - Pull rack out to the lock-stop position to be sure rack is correctly replaced.
+Slide rack back until it clears the lock-stop position. - Lower front of rack and slide rack straight back into oven - 5.
+IMPORTANT: Pull rack out to the lock-stop position to be sure rack is correctly replaced. - 6.
+If properly installed, rack will not come out of oven unless the front edge is lifted up. - 7.
 Push rack back into oven and close oven door.